romanowski/blog/interview-soc-sschaef.md

 **Michał Pociecha: You're organizers of [The Karlsruhe Functional Programmers Meetup Group](http://www.meetup.com/The-Karlsruhe-Functional-Programmers-Meetup-Group/).
 Do you see some "pattern" – who is mostly interested in functional programming these days in Germany?
 Do you use mostly Scala during these meetups?
 For instance in Kraków we have two separate groups [Kraków Scala User Group](http://www.meetup.com/Krakow-Scala-User-Group/) and [Lambda Lounge Kraków](http://www.meetup.com/Lambda-Lounge-Krakow/).
 Lambda is focused mostly on more theoretical aspects, and Haskell still seems to be the common language for people using various languages on a daily basis.**

 **Simon Schäfer**: To me it seems that functional programming is completely underrepresented in Germany.
-For most Meetups, there attend only between 10-15 people.
+For most Meetups there are only 10-15 people attending.
 Interests are not limited only to Scala though.
 People are interested in all functional programming languages.
 Therefore, we have a talk exclusively about Scala every few months.
 This is not limited to just our region, I think, as I don't know any Scala conferences in Germany – the choice of the technologies used by professional developers here seems to be quite conservative.
 Most attendees to our Meetups do functional programming as their hobby or only for academia.

 **Simon Ochsenreither**: I absolutely agree with Simon!
 German companies seem to be extremely conservative in terms of technology used.
 Many things are done in Java, followed by a lot of tailor-made software using Microsoft technology.
 Where I live, there is actually a large company using Delphi.